About Green Feed Rickets

 Signs

-Commonly seen as an abnormally high incidence of broken legs, backs etc. Ill-thrift in lambs and weaners; stiffness, shifting lameness, hunched back and rickets.
-Rickets is the enlarged joints, bow legs or knock knees or lumps along the rib cage where the ribs join the rib cartilage.
+Signs of green feed rickets can include abnormally high incidence of broken bones, Ill-thrift in lambs and weaners combined with stiffness or shifting lameness, hunched back, reluctance to stand, milk fever in lactating ewes, and skeletal deformities such as enlarged joints, bowlegs, knock knees, or lumps along the rib cage where the rib bones join the rib cartilage.
 Loose teeth and tooth rot may also be due to rickets.

-Blood tests may be misleading.
-Diagnosis is usually made at post mortem and by analysing the bone ash of a foot bone.
+Blood tests may be misleading and definitive diagnosis is often achieved by analysing the bone ash of a foot bone post mortem.

 Treatment